County Donegal

-County Donegal (/ˌdʌnɪˈɡɔːl, ˌdɒnɪˈɡɔːl/ DUN-ig-AWL-,_-DON-ig-awl; Contae Dhún na nGall) is a county of the Republic of Ireland.
-It is in the province of Ulster and is the northernmost county of Ireland.
-The county mostly borders Northern Ireland, sharing only a small border with the rest of the Republic.
-It is named after the town of Donegal in the south of the county.
-It has also been known as County Tyrconnell or Tirconaill (Tír Chonaill), after the historical territory on which it was based.
-Donegal County Council is the local council and Lifford is the county town.
+County Donegal (/ˌdʌnɪˈɡɔːl, ˌdɒnɪˈɡɔːl/ DUN-ig-AWL-,_-DON-ig-AWL; Contae Dhún na nGall) is a county in the Republic of Ireland.
+It is in the province of Ulster and is the northernmost county on the island of Ireland.
+The county mostly borders Northern Ireland, sharing only a small border with one county of the rest of the Republic; its nickname is "The Forgotten County".

+The county, the fourth-largest, is named after the town of Donegal in the south, although Lifford is the county town.
+It has also been known as County Tyrconnell or Tirconaill (Tír Chonaill), after the historical territory on which, along with Inishowen, it was based.
+Its territory hosted one of the most powerful families of late Gaelic Ireland, the O'Donnells.
+Donegal County Council is the local council.
 The population was 167,084 at the 2022 census.

+Donegal is home to a Gaeltacht community, notably including Gweedore, and contains centres of traditional cultural activity; it is the home county of Clannad and Enya.
+Mountains and cliffs feature, and the county has one of the longest coastlines on the island of Ireland.

 Name

 County Donegal is named after the town of Donegal in the south of the county.

 It has also been known by the alternative name County Tyrconnell or Tirconaill (Tír Chonaill, which means 'Land of Conall').
-The latter was its official name between 1922 and 1927.
 This is in reference to the túath or Gaelic kingdom of Tír Chonaill (on which the county was based) and the earldom that succeeded it.
+Donegal County Council was officially known as Tirconaill County Council between 1920 and 1927, but the legality of the name change was dubious and the Irish Free State used both names for the county interchangeably.
+There was also considerable backlash in Inishowen, which was not within the historic territory of Tirconaill, with some proposing for it to be recognised as a separate county.
+At a County Council meeting in October 1927, it was unanimously agreed to retain the name Donegal, with the council's secretary declaring that the county had never been legally renamed to Tirconaill.